Korn Ferry (KFY)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The data presented depicts Korn Ferry's cash conversion cycle (CCC) over multiple reporting periods, reflecting variability in the company's operational efficiency and working capital management.
+The analysis of Korn Ferry’s cash conversion cycle (CCC) over the specified period reveals notable fluctuations and trends indicative of the company's operational and working capital management.

 Peer comparison